project-trans/transfeminine-science/README.md

 ## Contact

-For any advice or erratum on this site or translations, or new translation for other articles, please send an e-mail to <tfsci@mtf.wiki>; however, for any discussion on ideas from the articles, please contact to their corresponding Authors instead.\
+For any advice or erratum on this site or translations, or any new translation on other articles, please send an e-mail to <tfsci@mtf.wiki>; however, for any discussion on ideas from the articles, please contact to their corresponding Authors instead.\
 Pull requests are welcomed as well.

 New translations should comply with the [Guidelines][guideline].